 In approximately 1932, Wheelabrator patented a new method using the centrifugal force of a wheel to impel abrasives against a target, such as a signage.
 This method is typically known today as “airless” sandblasting.
 This system of uses recyclable steel or grit particles to blast the item at hand.
 These machines vary in size, depending on the type of work the company performs.
 The larger machines aren’t typically necessary.

 Materials Used – Should You Choose Wood or Something Else?

 There are two major materials used in the 21st Century in the making process, and a third material that is making inroads:

-Wood, logically, was the first material used, and is still widely used for making sandblasted wooden signs.
-In sandblasting wood signs, typically we prime the wood, then apply a “blast mask,” then blast the sign with an abrasive.
+Wood, logically, was the first material used, and is still widely used today.
+With wood, typically we prime it, then apply a “blast mask,” then blast the sign with an abrasive.
 The soft part of the grain is blasted away with an abrasive as described above.

 The two main types of woods used in sandblasting signs are Western Red Cedar and Redwood.
 These are both beautiful softwoods that are at their most attractive when their natural beauty is allowed to show through.
 The signage to the right is an example of a hand-painted and natural wood-grained made of Western Red Cedar, indigenous to the region where this is placed near the Idaho border in NE Washington State.
 Incidentally, your’s truly painted the centerpiece.